-The directional signature of LDMA recoils in a BDX-DRIFT detector arises from low energy S recoils which start out moving parallel to the readout planes as shown in Fig. XXX.
+The directional signature of LDMA recoils in a BDX-DRIFT detector arises from low energy S recoils which start out moving parallel to the readout planes as shown in Figure 4.
 Naively these events would have zero dispersion in z (drift direction) providing BDX-DRIFT with the strongest directional signature.
 Straggling of recoils at these low energies is, however, significant.
-Figure XXX(a) shows the result of a SRIM [22] simulation of 1,000 50 keV S recoils oriented, originally, perpendicular to the beam, or z, or horizontal direction.
+Figure 25 a) shows the result of a SRIM [23] simulation of 1,000 50 keV S recoils oriented, originally, perpendicular to the beam, or z, or horizontal direction.
 The signature, small dispersion in z, is degraded by straggling.

-Figure XXX - (a) Tracks produced by 1,000 50 keV S recoils originally oriented perpendicular to the beam or z axis according to an SRIM [22] simulation. (b) Tracks produced by 1,000 50 keV S recoils oriented randomly as a comparison background.
+Figure 25 - a) Tracks produced by 1,000 50 keV S recoils originally oriented perpendicular to the beam or z axis according to an SRIM [23] simulation. b) Tracks produced by 1,000 50 keV S recoils oriented randomly as a comparison background.
 For scale the surrounding boxes are 4 mm in all dimensions.

-For comparison Figure XXX(b) shows a SRIM simulation of 1,000 50 keV S recoils from cosmic ray or beam generated neutrons.
-These events are randomly oriented as expected from the physics of their generation and multiple bounces to enter the fiducial region and confirmed by GEANT simulations.
-For each event, signal or background, the dispersion of the ionization of the track in z, σ_z , was calculated including diffusion.
-The distributions are shown in Figure XXX.
-A Kolmogorov-Smirnov (KS) test then determined the probability that N_s signal events with N_b of background events was the same dispersion distribution as $N_s + N_b$ background events.
-In order to produce a confidence limit (C.L.), this procedure was repeated multiple times with increasing N_s for fixed N_b .
+For comparison Figure 25 b) shows a SRIM simulation of 1,000 50 keV S recoils from cosmic ray or beam generated neutrons.
+These events are randomly oriented as expected from the physics of their generation and multiple bounces to enter the fiducial region and confirmed by our GEANT simulations.
+For each event, signal or background, the dispersion of the ionization of the track in z, $\sigma_z$ , was calculated including diffusion.
+These distributions are shown in Figure 26.
+A Kolmogorov-Smirnov (KS) test then determined the probability that $N_s$ signal events with $N_b$ of background events was the same dispersion distribution as $N_s + N_b$ background events.
+In order to produce a confidence limit (C.L.), this procedure was repeated multiple times with increasing $N_s$ for fixed $N_b$ .
 The number of signal events at which the KS test gave 10% or less probability of similarity 90% of the time was defined to be the 90% C.L. point.
-The black curves in Figure XXX show the number of signal events, $N{\rm s}$, required for a 90% C.L. detection in the presence of $N{\rm b}$ background events for three S recoils threshold energies.
+The black curves in Figure 27 show the number of signal events, $N_s$ , required for a 90% C.L. detection in the presence of $N_b$ background events for three S recoils threshold energies.
 For zero-background, 16 events would be required at 50 keV recoil energy.
-But even in the presence of 100 background events, in the area of the detector where signal events are expected, see Figure XXX, a significant detection can be found by running the detector only a few times longer than is required for zero background.
+But even in the presence of 100 background events, in the area of the detector where signal events are expected a significant detection can be found by running the detector only a few times longer than is required for zero background.
 This is due to the strong directional signature.

-Figure XXX - Differences in the sigma z distributions for signal (red) and background (green) events.
+Figure 26 - Differences in the sigma z distributions for signal (red) and background (green) events.

-Thermal diffusion and various detector effects will contribute to the measured dispersion in z as well [15].
+Thermal diffusion and various detector effects will contribute to the measured dispersion in z as well [16].
 The largest of these is thermal diffusion from a track 50 cm from the detector plane.
-Fortunately, because the absolute position of the event, z can be measured and this contribution to the measured dispersion can be subtracted in quadrature [15].
-Various detector contributions can also be removed based on [15], though the residual resolution, after subtraction, has yet to be fully characterized.
-The green (0.02 cm) and red (0.05 cm) curves in Figure XXXX show the effect of adding unaccounted, residual dispersion to the theoretical data.
+Fortunately, because the absolute position of the event, z can be measured and this contribution to the measured dispersion can be subtracted in quadrature [16].
+Various detector contributions can also be removed based on [16], though the residual resolution, after subtraction, has yet to be fully characterized.
+The green (0.02 cm) and red (0.05 cm) curves in Figure 27 show the effect of adding unaccounted, residual dispersion to the theoretical data.

-Figure XXX - The figures above show the number of signal events, N_s , on the vertical axis required for a 90% C.L. detection in the presence of, N_b , background events for three different recoil energies.
+Figure 27 - The figures above show the number of signal events, $N_s$ , on the vertical axis required for a 90% C.L. detection in the presence of, $N_b$ , background events for three different recoil energies.
 The black curves are for perfect detector residual resolution, see text.
 The green curves are for a residual resolution of 0.02 cm.
 And the red curves are for a residual resolution of 0.05 cm.